-40 C.F.R. § 51.308(i) requires coordination between States and the Federal Land Managers.
+Coordination between States and the Federal Land Managers is required in accordance with 40 C.F.R. § 51.308(i).
 The Federal Land Manager for the Brigantine Wilderness Area is the U.S. Fish and Wildlife Service of the U.S. Department of the Interior.
 As required, the State of New Jersey provided the name and title of a contact person within the NJDEP to the Federal Land Manager.
-In development of this proposed SIP Revision, the Federal Land Manager was consulted in accordance with the provisions of 40 C.F.R. § 51.308(i)(2).
+In development of this SIP Revision, the Federal Land Manager was consulted in accordance with the provisions of 40 C.F.R. § 51.308(i)(2).
 Additionally, the Department of Environmental Protection staff met with the Federal Land Manager at the Brigantine Wilderness Area, and conferred through conference calls.
 The State of New Jersey will continue to consult with the Federal Land Manager regarding future progress reports and plan revisions.